UniverseFly/TVMFuzz/docs/expr_generation.md

 ## Generation Strategy

 Rather than using rules with predicates and backtracing, TVMFuzz cajoles the inputs to an operator to be valid.
-That is to say that it is impossible for an operator to fail to generate after it has been selected in TVMFuzz.
+That is to say that it is impossible for an operator to fail to generate after it has been selected in tvmfuzz.
 For example the `tir.Any` operator requires that every operand is of type `bool`.
 Rather than having a predicate that checks whether each operand is of type `bool` and backtracking if that check fails, TVMFuzz simply casts each operand to `bool`.

 This approach has the advantage that when the table of operators and their probabilities is defined, each probability is accurate.
 However, the disadvantage of this approach is that there is a considerable amount of *glue* between operators.
 In practice, this has not stopped TVMFuzz from finding significant bugs.